Ways You Can Make Anger Work for You

 So, we need to recognize anger we might feel and understand the true cause if we want to move out of that feeling.
 It isn’t productive to wallow in self pity, or to let your anger fester.

 Anger Management in the Office Place

 Fight or Flight Mechanism

 What is the upside of anger?
 Actually anger, frustration and stress can be used to our advantage according to some experts.
 It can help us strive harder, be more productive and sometimes gain self-confidence.
 Since relationships have their ups and downs anger will happen occasionally to everyone.
 Since anger tells us there is an issue we need to address, anger can be looked at in a positive way.

 There are historical figures that used anger in a productive way to make the world a better place, such as George Washington, Martin Luther King, Jesus or Gandhi, as they fought for social justice, against racial injustice, poverty and foreign nations attempting to take over our nation.
 Anger can be a catalyst for new behavior, like a job change, a new relationship or maybe a move to a new city.

 Take a Deep Breath

 Of course, it is not always easy, and I particularly don’t like it when someone acts in a condescending manner toward me.
 I try to treat people with the same respect as I want to be treated, but obviously that does not always work all the time.
-When I get angry I attempt to diffuse the situation and try to make sure why I’m really angry.
+When I get angry I attempt to diffuse the situation and try to understand why I’m really angry.